mfumagalli/ngsTools/TUTORIAL.md

 * ANGSD can now estimate [FST](http://popgen.dk/angsd/index.php/Fst) and [nucleotide diversity](http://popgen.dk/angsd/index.php/Tajima) and we recommend to use these implementations instead of ngsTools.
 ANGSD has a better implementation to automatically get the overlapping sites between populations.
 * Population structure can be investigated via Multi Dimensional Scaling (MDS) from a matrix of genetic distances, which can be estimated with ngsDist (compatible with the most recent version of ANGSD)
 * For PCA only, we recommend to use ngsTools with an older version of ANGSD <0.800 to be sure to have full compatibility
+* You may find [ANGSD-wrapper](https://github.com/arundurvasula/angsd-wrapper) useful to run ANGSD and ngsTools more easily

 Settings
 ----------